 What If My Spouse Won't Combine Finances?

-If your spouse will not combine finances, you need to understand why, and then work towards a solution that will allow you to combine finances in the future.
-Even if they will not combine with you, you will need to set up a household budget and work on covering the expenses together, the same way that you would if you were living together.
-The way this works is that you each contribute the same percentage of your income towards your household expenses.
-This keeps it fair, especially if one person earns more than another.
-If you have children together, you will need to contribute the same percentage to cover your child’s needs and expenses.
-This includes clothing, food, and activities.
+If your spouse will not combine finances, you need to understand why, and then work toward a solution that will allow you to combine finances in the future.
+Even if they will not combine with you, you will need to set up a household budget and work on covering the expenses together, the same way that you would if you were living together unmarried.

 What to Include in Your Budget

 Your household budget should cover everything from your rent to your utilities and grocery bills.
 If you are on insurance together, it should cover that as well.
 It may not cover your clothing, the gas for your car, or your car payment if these aren't shared expenses.
 If it includes one car payment, though, it should include both.